-Projects must be designed to advance the commercialization of University-owned intellectual property assigned to The Ohio State University or to the Ohio State Innovation Foundation (OSIF).
-All intellectual property generated during the performance of the Accelerator Award project including, but not limited to, discoveries, inventions, patents, and copyrighted materials is subject to ownership by The Ohio State University as set forth in Ohio State's Intellectual Property Policy and must be promptly disclosed to the Technology Licensing Office using an invention disclosure form.
+Projects must be designed to advance the commercialization of University-owned intellectual property (IP) assigned to The Ohio State University or to the Ohio State Innovation Foundation (OSIF).
+All intellectual property generated during the performance of the Accelerator Award project including, but not limited to, discoveries, inventions, patents, and copyrighted materials is subject to ownership by The Ohio State University as set forth in Ohio State's Intellectual Property Policy and must be promptly disclosed to Technology Commercialization, Office of Innovation and Economic Development using an invention disclosure form.

-Pre-Proposal Submission Requirements
+Pre-Proposal Submission Requirements:

-• The technology must be the subject of an accepted invention disclosure filed with the Ohio State Technology Licensing Office in advance of the pre-proposal submission deadline and must be under active management by the assigned Technology Licensing Manager.
-Please reach out to your Technology Licensing Manager if you intend to submit a pre-proposal to allow time to evaluate the invention disclosure, conduct patentability review, and analyze the market and competitive technologies to determine the invention's commercialization potential.
+The technology must be the subject of an invention disclosure filed with Technology Commercialization, OIED in advance of the pre-proposal submission deadline and must be under active management by the assigned licensing officer.
+Please reach out to the licensing officer assigned to your technology if you intend to submit a pre-proposal.
+Sufficient time must be allowed to evaluate the invention disclosure and conduct patentability review, to determine the invention's commercialization potential.
 Invention disclosures are submitted through Ohio State's online inventor portal, Innovate.